redorkulated/protopng/packages/python3/README.md

 ## Interface

-### Creating the protopng
+### Creating a protopng
-The interface is super simple if you are already using the standard [protobuf serialisation](https://protobuf.dev/getting-started/pythontutorial/).
+The interface is very lightweight if you are already using the standard [protobuf serialisation](https://protobuf.dev/getting-started/pythontutorial/).

 ##### Create
 `protopng.create`(